youwen5/gauchohousing/README.md

 Our stack was [Svelte](https://svelte.dev/) and SvelteKit alongside a Selenium/[Sycamore](https://github.com/aryn-ai/sycamore) powered web scraper and data ingester.
-The harvested data was served a REST API on a Django webserver.
+The harvested data was served by REST API on a Django webserver.

 We also made heavy use of the Google Maps API for geocoding as well as